imagej/imagej.github.io/_pages/Jython_Scripting_Examples.md

 ### Some limitations of jython

-{% include box float='right ' title='What about NumPy and SciPy? ' %} Though jython tries to be as close as possible as python, there are some differences you may experience during scripting.
+{% include box float='right' title='What about NumPy and SciPy?' %} Though jython tries to be as close as possible as python, there are some differences you may experience during scripting.

 -   <u>Float "special numbers" such as *NaN* and *Inf* are not handled.</u>